mikebgrep/forkapi/forkapi-docs/docs/Installation.md

 ```commandline
 $ python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'
 ```
+* `DOMAIN_NAME_NGINX` the domain which will serve the api
 * ``X_AUTH_HEADER`` also you can generate random UUID online that will be used for authentication <br />
 for the read only endpoint.
 Example header ``261ec18d-0e81-4073-8d9e-b34a7a1e5e06`` (Don`t use it this is for demo purpose)
+* `CORS_ALLOWED_HOSTS` are the front end domain names
+* `OPENAI_API_KEY` is the API KEY from OpenAI for the scraping recipe functionality
+* `OPENAI_MODEL` is the default model at this stage the `gpt-4o-mini` is most cost-efficient and is working ok for the scraping task

+??? info "Scrape functionality dependencies"

+    The API use playwright python package to open the scrape url recipe link.
+    The docker images in Docker Hub include the dependancy there no need of manaul installation.

 ## Installing locally (Debug mode)